General Setup Instructions

 After successful authentication you should immediately be dropped into your INBOX.
 Mail should start loading immediately, but if you have a great deal of email, it may take a bit longer.
 You should be able to start sending encrypted email immediately.

-If you’re using a provider other than Google, Microsoft, Yahoo, or Exchange, you’ll need to manually input your email settings.
+If you’re using a provider other than Google, Microsoft, Yahoo, or Exchange, you’ll need to manually input your email settings, although we will attempt to enter these for you automatically from our large and growing database of email settings.

 - Fill in your desired email display name for this account or use the one we enter for you.